Skip to content

 F.T.L.:Since 1851

-As recorded in Memorial to the Throne by Yinggui, Viceroy of Fujian and Zhejiang: "The single village of Tanyang produces over 7,000 crates of tea annually, accounting for more than 70% of Fujian black tea output".
+F.T.L. 豐泰隆 represents the most completely documented lineage of the Tanyang Congou tea-making craft.
+According to the Memorials of Min-Zhe Governor Ying Gui: "The village of Tanyang produces over 7,000 chests of tea annually, accounting for more than 70% of Fujian black tea production at the time."

-The refined Congou tea from Tanyang's F.T.L. 豐泰隆 was selected as the specialty tea for the British royal family, and entered major auction houses in over a dozen countries for auction as an Eastern luxury.
+The refined Congou tea from Tanyang's F.T.L. 豐泰隆 was selected as a specialty tea for the British royal family and was auctioned as an Eastern luxury in major auction houses across more than a dozen countries.

 (1827.9.9 – 1893.4.4)

-Accounting records of the Lord Steward’s Office (Royal Household) show:
+The National Archives (UK), reference LS 4/132 (1889), accounting records of the Lord Steward's Office (Royal Household) state:

 style name: Fulong